sdtaylor/pyPhenology/docs/index.rst

 phenology observations from the National Phenology Network, where abundant species have several thousand observations.
-The API is inspired by scikit-learn, so all models can work interchangeably with the same code (eg: :ref:`example_model_selection_aic`). pyPhenology is currently used to build the continental scale phenology maps on http://phenology.naturecast.org
+The API is inspired by scikit-learn, so all models can work interchangeably with the same code (eg: :ref:`example_model_selection_aic`). pyPhenology is currently used to build the continental scale phenology forecasts on http://phenology.naturecast.org

 .. toctree::